-Temper tantrums, the moments when your sweet little children entirely lose their sh*t.
-It’s not that bad when you are at home.
+Toddler Temper Tantrums, the moments when your toddler loses it.
+Probably not that bad when you are at home.
 But how do you deal with it in public?
 As a mom of two strong-willed children, let me tell you how to deal with it.

 This site may contain affiliate links to products.
 I may receive a small commission (at no extra costs to you) for purchases made through these links.